hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 #### Next time

 So finishes Part I.
+I realise this post is rather discursive and open-ended, so perhaps I will clean it up in future.

 Although Nagel would like to claim that there is something "qualitative" the bat simulation misses, his argument for phenomenological difference is *based* on a functional difference, so